NVIDIA-Omniverse/kit-extension-sample-csv-reader/exts/omni.csv.reader/docs/README.md

 ## Overview

-The CSV Reader extension offers the possibility for users to populate with some default shapes (Cubes or Spheres) the scene, at locations X,Y,Z found in the CSV file.
+The CSV Reader extension offers the possibility for users to populate the scene with some default shapes (Cubes or Spheres) at locations X, Y, Z found in the CSV file.
-Besides, colors are added depending on the _cluster_ values given as well in the CSV file.
+Colors are also added depending on the _cluster_ values given as well in the CSV file.

 ## [Tutorial](../../../tutorial/tutorial.md)